queer-code/flowers-for-ingersoll-and-freed-robertochapman/readme.md

 # How to use this repo

-- Fork the project to your own github page and give it a new name.
-- Clone the fork to your local by entering `git clone yourUrlHere` in a terminal.
+- Clone the project to your local by entering `git clone yourUrlHere` in a terminal.
 You can find the url on the home page of your forked repo on github.
 - `cd  ` into the newly created folder and type `npm install` .
 This will download and install all the neccessary libraries.
 - Type `npm run start` .
 This will start a local development server at `http://localhost:8080/` (that means IP address = localhost, port = 8080).
 - open Chrome and navigate to ` http://localhost:8080/`.
 You should see a glorious p5.js project!